 Cost is a huge aspect when a patient decides on which is the best form of treatment for their specific dental situation.
 The price tag is rather hard to avoid, and when you compare the three basic cosmetic dentistry options for minor imperfections including, bonding, Bioclear, and veneers it may make you think twice about having one or the other done.

-Veneers are perfect for fixing more than just the front teeth they can solve any problem with the front facing portion of the teeth.
+Veneers are perfect for fixing more than just the front teeth they can solve any problem with the front-facing portion of the teeth.
 However, the most significant downside, and what some might consider a cost is the tooth loss that happens when veneers are placed.
 Your dentist will likely need to shave a portion of the tooth to make room for the veneer.
 While porcelain veneers are a paper thing, in order to have them blend in and not look bulky a portion of the tooth will need to be removed.
 What this means for wearers of veneers is that they will need to replace the dental fixture at some point in their life.
 Veneers are estimated to last roughly ten years.
 If they become loose, a replacement will need to made and fitted.
 Considering a veneer on average costs between $1000 and $2000 for a single veneer.

 WIth Bioclear, you can expect that the teeth gap is filling cost to be on average 25% to 50% less than the price of a traditional porcelain veneer.
 This makes it a very alluring option for patients that have minor problems with their teeth, and desire a cheaper solution.
 But how does Bioclear compare to traditional bonding procedures in terms of cost?
 Bioclear is more expensive than bonding for a couple of reasons.
-Your dentist will have to invest in the materials needed to do to the procedure, which contain many more components than that of conventional bonding.
+Your dentist will have to invest in the materials needed to do to the procedure, which contains many more components than that of conventional bonding.
 Bioclear uses a warm injection molding technique that allows the bond to be just as strong as porcelain veneers.
 Bonding typically doesn’t have as long a lifespan as Bioclear, which offsets the initial cost of having the produced done.
 It is estimated that Bioclear can cost up to $200 more than traditional bonding.

 Is Bioclear RIght For You?